 Creativity is often inefficient.
 It requires open and playful exploration of a variety of ideas, many of which you may never use.
 It is difficult to set targets, because you don’t know how it’s going to work out, and some of the things you try might fail.

-This is the antithesis of productivity, but is essential as a precursor.
+This is the opposite of productivity, but is essential as a precursor.

 There is a lot of creativity in the design of, say, an iPhone; many of the ideas the design team considered will never go to market.
 But then following that experimentation comes the creatively constrained phase of production- you don’t want someone on the assembly line of your iPhone expressing their creative urges.